 Yang Lian >>>>>Photos<<<<<

-Yang Lian was invited to visit Australia and New Zealand in 1988 and became a poet in exile after the Tiananmen massacre.
-Since that time, he has continued to write and speak out as a highly individual voice in world literature, politics and culture.
+Yang Lian was invited to visit Australia and New Zealand in 1988 and next year, he became a poet in exile and started his journey through out the global since then.
+All these years, his literary writing, as well as his out spoken voice, has been called as a highly individual voice in world literature, politics and culture.

 Yang Lian’s website: www.yanglian.net